dherik/ddd-golang-project/README.md

 ## Introduction

 Welcome to the DDD Go Project, a dynamic project built with the Go programming language.
 This initiative is driven by a passion for DDD (Domain-Driven Design), Go, and test automation.
+For now the project is just a simple REST API (with authentication) to manage tasks.

 The code still has a lot of small issues and new things to implement.
 You can check the [Backlog of the project](https://github.com/users/dherik/projects/1) to follow what's comming up.